Andre Miller

-Andre Lloyd Miller (born March 19, 1976) is an American former professional basketball player and the current head coach for the Grand Rapids Gold.
-Miller has played professional basketball for the Cleveland Cavaliers, Los Angeles Clippers, Philadelphia 76ers, Portland Trail Blazers, Denver Nuggets, Washington Wizards, Sacramento Kings, Minnesota Timberwolves and San Antonio Spurs.
+Andre Lloyd Miller (born March 19, 1976) is an American former professional basketball player who most recently served as the head coach for the Grand Rapids Gold of the NBA G League.
+Miller has played professional basketball for the Cleveland Cavaliers, Los Angeles Clippers, Philadelphia 76ers, Portland Trail Blazers, Denver Nuggets, Washington Wizards, Sacramento Kings, Minnesota Timberwolves, and San Antonio Spurs.
 Currently, he ranks eleventh all-time in NBA career assists and only missed three games to injury in his 17-year career.

 He is the only player in NBA history to have at least 16,000 career points, 8,000 assists and 1,500 steals without making an NBA All-Star Game.

 High school career

-Miller played high school basketball at Verbum Dei in Los Angeles where during his time there, the team found great success under coach Mike Kearney.
+Miller played high school basketball at Verbum Dei Jesuit High School in Los Angeles where during his time there, the team found great success under coach Mike Kearney.

 College career

 Miller played college basketball at the University of Utah.
 He became a starter at point guard early in his freshman season, and remained a team leader throughout his career at the school.
 In 1997, following the graduation of Keith Van Horn, Miller and Michael Doleac took charge of the team, and they led the Runnin' Utes to the championship game of the 1998 Final Four.
 It was during that tournament run that Miller gained national attention.

 Utah faced Arizona in the West Regional finals.
 The Wildcats were defending national champions and the top seed in the region, and thus were heavily favored over the Utes.
 Arizona boasted an All-American guard line of Mike Bibby, Miles Simon, and Jason Terry, but Miller wasn't intimidated.
 He single-handedly dominated the Wildcats, totaling 18 points, 14 rebounds, and 13 assists in the game.
 It was just the fourth triple-double in the recorded history of the NCAA tournament.
-Utah won in a rout, 76-51.
+Utah won in a rout, 76–51.

-With Miller leading the way, the Utes continued their surprising run all the way to the title game, where they ultimately lost to Kentucky 78-69.
+With Miller leading the way, the Utes continued their surprising run all the way to the title game, where they ultimately lost to Kentucky 78–69.
 Miller was a national star during his senior season (1999), earning First Team All-America honors from the Associated Press, the NABC, the Sporting News, and USBWA.
 Also, he was named Player of the Year in the Western Athletic Conference (WAC), in addition to First Team All-WAC and WAC All-Defensive Team honors.

 Miller averaged 12.1 points, 5.4 assists and 4.8 rebounds per game over his four-year collegiate career at Utah.
 He also finished his career as Utah's all-time leader in steals (254) and second in all-time assists (721).
-He left the school with a bachelor's degree in Sociology.
+He graduated in 1999 and earned a bachelor's degree in Sociology.